Introduction

 Untitled

-I'm a fourth year Physics Ph.D. student at the William H. Miller III Department of Physics and Astronomy, Johns Hopkins University.
+I'm a sixth year Physics Ph.D. student at the William H. Miller III Department of Physics and Astronomy, Johns Hopkins University.
 I like to think about processes governing the interactions of the tiniest constituents of nature, and the scientific tools physicists use to perform large scale high energy experiments.
 My research is in collaboration with the Compact Muon Solenoid Experiment (CMS), a magnificent apparatus located at the Large Hadron Collider in CERN, Geneva.

 Definitely reach out to me if anything on this page makes you curious for a chat.